numba/numba/docs/source/cuda-reference/kernel.rst

 .. function:: numba.cuda.fp16.hlog10 (a)

-   Calculates the log base 10 operation on the 16-bit floating point argument.
+   CCalculates the base 10 logarithm on the 16-bit floating point argument.

    Returns the 16-bit floating point result of the log base 10 operation.

 .. function:: numba.cuda.fp16.hlog2 (a)

-   Calculates the log base 2 operation on the 16-bit floating point argument.
+   Calculates the base 2 logarithm on the 16-bit floating point argument.

    Returns the 16-bit floating point result of the log base 2 operation.